CharlesBdt/wiki-tech/README.md

 # Both will make sure that the _books folder is updated

-# Publish it online
-gulp deploy

-# It will automatically push the GitBook build to the gh_pages branch based on your current local active branch
+# It will automatically push the GitBook build to the gh_pages branch, based on your current branch
-# So don't forger to commit and push your files to your remote branch as well
+# So don't forger to commit and push your files to your remote branch
 git add .
 git commit -m <commit_message>
 git push origin <current_branch_name>

+# Publish it online
+gulp deploy

 # Check it online at https://<github_username>.github.io/<repository_name>